• Search Search Please fill out this field.

 Increased Dependency on the Global Market

 Free trade can also make countries more dependent on the global market.
-For example, while the prices for some goods may be cheaper on the world market, there are strategic benefits for a country that produces those goods domestically.
+For example, while the prices of some goods may be lower in the world market, there are strategic benefits for a country that produces those goods domestically.
 In the event of a war or crisis, the country may be forced to rebuild these industries from scratch.

 Free Trade Pros and Cons